yiyayou/sea-c34-python/_sources/session01.txt

 .. rst-class:: large

-You have this already, RIGHT?
+You have this already, right?

 .. code-block:: bash